 Jen grew up in Chicago, attending Columbia College Chicago and Mother McAuley High School.
 Email Jen

-Stephanie Lulay, Managing Editor and co-founder
+Stephanie Lulay, Co-Executive Editor and co-founder

 Stephanie previously served as Senior Editor and reporter at DNAinfo Chicago, where she covered the West Loop and Pilsen neighborhoods for the award-winning site.
 Before joining DNA, Stephanie spent four years at the daily Aurora Beacon-News, covering City Hall, education and housing issues in the state’s second largest city.

 Stephanie was born in Milwaukee, Wisconsin, raised in Quincy, Illinois, and now lives in Beverly on the South Side.
 She graduated from the University of Illinois at Urbana-Champaign in 2008 and completed her Masters degree at the university in 2009.
 While at U of I, she served as managing editor of The Daily Illini.
 Email Stephanie

 Maple Walker Lloyd, Director of Development and Community Engagement

 Maple came to Block Club Chicago from the MacArthur Foundation, where she was team coordinator for its Journalism & Media program.
 Maple is also a former weekend news anchor for WGN Radio.

 She now works with subscribers, foundations, individual donors and corporations to expand Block Club’s support base.
 Email Maple

 Dawn is Senior Editor at Block Club Chicago.
 She spent almost 10 years at the Chicago Tribune, most recently as the higher education reporter and editor on the Metro desk.
 She wrote extensively on the financial impacts of the state budget crisis, enrollment trends and leadership changes at the state’s public and private universities.